matthieuSolente/mso-faux-absolute/README.md

 If we want to position our frame with the mso-element-left property, only one value works, it is **no-wrap-beside** So if we want to center our element, we add the two properties **mso-element-wrap:no-wrap-beside; mso-element-left:center**.
-'Around','auto','none' values have no effect on positionning.
+'Around','auto','none' values have no effect on positioning.

 From the moment you use these two properties, the element takes an absolute positioning or the equivalent of float.